Chinese ‘S9110’ aka ‘Fashion’ Watch Phone Review

 • still does not show the time continuously while in stand-by,

-• still does not offer more than a week of autonomy in stand-by mode,
+• still does not come close to offering more than a week of autonomy in stand-by mode,

 • still does not have a screen that covers virtually the entire top surface,